jotfs/jotfs/README.md

 docker run -v jotfs:/app jotfs/jotfs <FLAGS...>
 ```

+## Contributing

+Contributions to JotFS and its client applications are welcome.
+Please open an issue if you would like to report bugs or suggest new features.

 ## License

 JotFS is licensed under the Apache 2.0 License.
 See [LICENSE](./LICENSE) for details.